 About VA Palo Alto health care

-VA Palo Alto health care is part of VA Sierra Pacific Network (VISN 21), which serves Veterans in northern and central California, Nevada, Hawaii, the Philippines, and U.S. Territories in the Pacific Basin.
-VA Palo Alto consists of 3 inpatient facilities located at Palo Alto, Menlo Park, and Livermore, in addition to 7 Community Based Outpatient Clinics (CBOCs) in San Jose, Capitola, Monterey, Stockton, Modesto, Sonora, and Fremont; as well as 2 residential homes for Veterans in the Compensated Work Therapy program.
-VA Palo Alto operates close to 800 beds, including 3 nursing homes and a 100-bed homeless domiciliary - all to serve more than 67,000 enrolled Veterans.
+VA Palo Alto health care is part of VA Sierra Pacific Network (VISN 21), which serves Veterans in northern and central California, Nevada, Hawaii, the Philippines, and U.S. territories in the Pacific Basin.
+VA Palo Alto consists of 3 inpatient facilities located at Palo Alto, Menlo Park, and Livermore, in addition to 4 community-based outpatient clinics in San Jose, Capitola, Monterey, and Fremont.
+We also offer 2 residential homes for Veterans in the Compensated Work Therapy program.
+VA Palo Alto operates close to 800 beds, including 3 nursing homes and a 100-bed homeless domiciliary, all to serve more than 67,000 enrolled Veterans.

-VA Palo Alto is home to a variety of regional treatment centers, including spinal cord injury, polytrauma rehabilitation, blind rehabilitation, homeless Veterans rehabilitation programs; and men’s and women’s trauma recovery programs.
+We are home to a variety of regional treatment centers, including spinal cord injury, polytrauma rehabilitation, blind rehabilitation, homeless Veterans rehabilitation programs, and men’s and women’s trauma recovery programs.

-VA Palo Alto’s research program is the second largest in VHA with an annual funding of approximately $58M.
-National VHA Research Centers at VA Palo Alto include: Cooperative Studies Program; Health Services Research and Development, Center for Innovation to Implementation, Health Economics Resource Center; Geriatric Research Education and Clinical Center; Mental Illness Research Education Clinical Center; National Center for PTSD; VHA Performance Evaluation Resource Center; VHA National Center for Collaborative Health Care Innovation; Defense and Veterans Brain Injury Center; VHA Office of Public Health and Environmental Hazards, War Related Illness and Injury Study Center, and Office of Public Health Surveillance and Research.
+Our research program is the second largest in VHA with an annual funding of approximately $69 million.
+National VHA research centers at VA Palo Alto include: Cooperative Studies Program; Health Services Research and Development, Center for Innovation to Implementation, Health Economics Resource Center; Geriatric Research Education and Clinical Center; Mental Illness Research Education Clinical Center; National Center for Post-Traumatic Stress Disorder (PTSD); VHA Performance Evaluation Resource Center; VHA National Center for Collaborative Health Care Innovation; Defense and Veterans Brain Injury Center; VHA Office of Public Health and Environmental Hazards, War Related Illness and Injury Study Center, and Office of Public Health Surveillance and Research.